statgen/locuszoom/assets/docs/index.md

 This is achieved via *events*.
 Common actions (such as clicking a point, dragging to change the view, or receiving new data) will emit an event, along with information about how the event was triggered.
 Events are used for internal features (such as match events between decoupled data layers), but they can also be used to communicate with external widgets like a table of data on the page.

 See the full [developer documentation](../api/global.html#event:baseLZEvent) for a list of available events and how they are emitted.

+## Separation of concerns
+Visualizations are responsible for displaying the information given.
+Each element is intended to be largely isolated and decoupled: for the most part, pieces can be mixed and matched without needing to know about (or influence) the internal behavior of other pieces.

+Operations on data are performed by the following elements,
+* [Adapters](../api/module-LocusZoom_Adapters.html) coordinate the formatting and retrieval of data (see: [guide to working with data](data_retrieval.html))
+* Various function registries provide a way to modify the display or behavior of elements by injecting custom user-defined code into existing reusable elements:
+  * [Matching functions](../api/module-LocusZoom_MatchFunctions.html) coordinate filter and match operations that affect which items are displayed across different panels (see: [guide to interactivity](interactivity.html)).
+  * [Scale functions](../api/module-LocusZoom_ScaleFunctions.html) can be used to control the size, shape, or color of various plot elements.
+These are used in any layout directives marked as `ScalableParameter` in the developer configuration documentation.
+  * [Transformation Functions](../api/module-LocusZoom_TransformationFunctions.html) are used to control the display or content of field values in tooltips, axis labels, etc. They are used in the template syntax `{{fieldname|functionname}}`

 ## Documentation by example
 Plots are highly customizable, and it can be easy to get lost in the dense web of configuration options.
 In addition to the [prose documentation](..), we provide a wide range of source code examples that demonstrate how to do specific things. (see the resources below for details) Documentation by example is an explicit and formal part of our documentation process.